uvanlp/valda/docs/index.md

 ## Installation

 For running it on local machines, Valda requires Python 3.6+.
-It is available through `pip`
+It is available through [PyPI](https://pypi.org/project/valda/)

 ```
 pip install valda